ConX/drpt/README.md

 # Data Release Preparation Tool

+> :warning: This is currently at beta development stage and likely has a lot of bugs.
+Use the [issue tracker](https://github.com/ConX/drpt/issues) to report an bugs or feature requests.

 ## Description

 Command-line tool for preparing a dataset for publishing by dropping, renaming, scaling, and obfuscating columns defined in a recipe.